-A CCJ is formally issued by a county court when you fail to repay debts and the creditor has taken court action.
-You can expect judgments to come in the post and if you receive one, the court has decided that you owe the money.
-Side note: It’s very important to set up mail redirection with the post every time you move to ensure you are aware of important notices like CCJs.
+CCJ’s are typically sent via the post and if you receive one, the court has decided that you owe the money.
+It is very important not to ignore a CCJ and also make sure to set up mail redirection with the post every time you move to ensure you are aware of important notices like CCJs.

 The judgment will detail:

 - How to settle your debt (in full or in installments)

 The judgment is public record and submitted to the Register of Judgments, Orders and Fines—informing lenders that you are unable to repay a loan you have taken out.

 Note: In Scotland, the CCJ process differs and is called ‘enforcing debt by diligence.’

 How Long Does a CCJ Stay on your Credit File?